 Explanation:

-To be “pure in heart” means having an inner life that is clean and free from deceit, corruption, and divided loyalties.
-It signifies an undivided devotion to God and a sincere desire to live righteously.
+To be “pure in heart” means having a life that is clean and free from deception, corruption, and divided loyalties.
+It signifies an undivided dedication to God and a real desire to live righteously.

 Interpretation:

-Those who maintain purity of heart will experience God’s presence in a special way.
-The promise of “seeing God” implies both a deeper relationship with Him now and the ultimate experience of His presence in eternity.
+Those who retain purity of heart will sense God’s presence in a special way.
+The promise of “seeing God” involves both a greater relationship with Him now and the eternal experience of His presence in eternity.

 7. Blessed are the peacemakers, for they will be called children of God (Matthew 5:9)